 Download from Wallpapers Wide

 For you workaholics out there, a green background is the way to go.
-Green doesn’t cause your eyes to fatigue.
-(Blue light, on the other hand, puts strain on our eyes—and disrupts our natural sleep cycles.)
+Green doesn't cause your eyes to fatigue.
+(Blue light, on the other hand, puts strain on the eyes—and disrupts your natural sleep cycle.)
 Set your desktop to green and you can work as many hours as you like.

 Download from Simple Desktops

 Yellow is well known to boost optimism and "stimulate creativity."
 If you find yourself suffering from the dreaded writer's block, or find yourself frequently down in the dumps, infuse some yellow into your desktop backgrounds.